 There are various situations in which you do not have to renounce your nationality.
 You do not, for example, have to give up your nationality in one of the following situations:

-Is your situation not listed?
-Or would you like more information?
+Would you like more information?
 Please contact the IND.